raspberrypilearning/lamp-web-server-with-wordpress/en/step_4.md

 ---
 title: I can only see PHP code
 ---
-If you see the raw PHP above instead of "hello world", reload and restart Apache like so:
+If you see the raw PHP above instead of "hello world", use this command to reload and restart Apache:

 --- code ---
 ---